Nurse On Call Daily | Free Virtual Consultation | Text or Call : (817) 533 7676

 Step 3: Get a Letter of Medical Necessity When Needed

-Not every plan requires one.
-But getting one proactively is worth it for GLP-1 medications.
+Not every plan requires one, but getting one proactively is worth it for GLP-1 medications.
 An LMN is a signed letter from your provider that states:

 • Your diagnosis (with ICD-10 code)